bshurikan/Beni-BandcampPlayer/README.md

 * **Minimal design** - that stays out of your way with 3 modes to suit your style:
   * **Regular Mode** - main window that can be rolled up into Mini or Micro modes to save screen space.
-  * **Nano Mode** - An ultra-compact dockable player that can snap to the top or bottom of your screen and auto-hide (à la Winamp); and
+  * **Nano Mode** - An ultra-compact, auto-hiding player inspired by classic desktop music apps like Winamp.
   * **Image Viewer Mode** - a lightbox-style showcase (great if you have a second monitor).
 Zoom and pan artwork, go fullscreen, and enjoy visual effects.
-* **Volume Control** - Adjustable volume!
+* **Volume Control** - Adjustable volume controls.
 * **Info Popups** - Use the info buttons next to albums and tracks to view Album, artist, track, and supporter information directly from the player.
 * **Playlist Management** - Easily create and manage URLs and Save/Load separate lists.
-* **Import URLs** - Easily Load Artist Discographies, Similar Artist or Import Collections.
+* **Import URLs** - Easily import artist discographies, similar artists, and Bandcamp collections.
 * **Shuffle & Repeat** - Multiple playback modes for varied listening.
 * **App Themes** - Choose from Light, Dark, Album or Custom!
-  * **Album Themes** - loads color palette from each URL for a unique look that matches the artists intent.
-Palettes can be saved and edited - with a Prefer Saved option to override the default palette!
+  * **Album Themes** - Automatically extract colour palettes from each URL for a unique look that matches the artist's intent.
+Palettes can be saved and edited - with a _Prefer Saved_ option to use your own custom palettes when available.

   * **Custom Themes** - Save an album theme you like or create your own with built in Theme editor!

 <div align="center"><img width="583" alt="Album Themes" src="https://github.com/user-attachments/assets/0a8959b6-0bc9-4ca0-b5f4-78ec3f8e13f9" /></div>